zara-kasi/zoro/Docs/data.md

-# 📦 How to Migrate Your Anime List
+# 📦 How to Migrate Your Anime & Manga List

 Want to move your anime/manga list between MyAnimeList (MAL) and AniList?
 Here's a quick guide.